MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-when-signing-dynamics-365.md

 ---
-title: Can't sign in to Dynamics 365 online or use Dynamics 365 App for Outlook
+title: Can't sign in to Dynamics 365 or use Dynamics 365 App for Outlook
-description: Solves an error that occurs when you try to sign in to Microsoft Dynamics 365 online or use Dynamics 365 App for Outlook. ms.reviewer: ms.date: 12/10/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Solves an error that occurs when you try to sign in to Microsoft Dynamics 365 or use Dynamics 365 App for Outlook. ms.reviewer: ms.date: 12/11/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# An error occurs when you sign in to Dynamics 365 online or use Dynamics 365 App for Outlook
+# An error occurs when you sign in to Dynamics 365 customer engagement apps or use Dynamics 365 App for Outlook

-This article provides a solution to an error that might occur when you try to sign in to Microsoft Dynamics 365 online or use Dynamics 365 App for Outlook.
+This article provides a solution to an error that might occur when you try to sign in to Microsoft Dynamics 365 customer engagement apps or use Dynamics 365 App for Outlook.

 _Applies to:_ &nbsp; Microsoft Dynamics 365
-_Original KB number:_ &nbsp; 3210340
+_Original KB number:_ &nbsp; 3210340, 4555668

 ## Symptoms

-When you try to sign in to Dynamics 365 online or use Dynamics 365 App for Outlook, you receive one of the following errors:
+When you try to sign in to Dynamics 365 customer engagement apps or use Dynamics 365 App for Outlook, you receive one of the following errors:

 - > You are not part of this organization.
 Please contact your administrator.